groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/_index.md

       # more_feature_loop
       - title: "Comprehensive Technical Support"
         content: "GroupDocs.Conversion for Java is a simple and to-the-point API that you can integrate into your Java-based applications pretty easily.
-However, to get you up and running in no time, we also provide easy to follow code samples and comprehensive API documentation.‎"
+However, to get you up and running in no time, we also provide easy to follow code samples and comprehensive API documentation."

 ############################# Support ############################
 support: